United States: Westward expansion and Civil War (1800-1865)

 Throughout the 1850s, the sectional conflict regarding slavery was further inflamed by national legislation in the U.S. Congress and decisions of the Supreme Court.
-In Congress, the Fugitive Slave Act of 1850 mandated the forcible return to their owners in the South of slaves taking refuge in non-slave states, while the Kansas-Nebraska Act of 1854 effectively gutted the anti-slavery requirements of the Missouri Compromise.
-In its Dred Scott decision of 1857, the Supreme Court ruled against a slave brought into non-slave territory, simultaneously declaring the entire Missouri Compromise to be unconstitutional.
+In Congress, the Fugitive Slave Act of 1850 mandated the forcible return to their enslavers in the South of persons taking refuge in non-slave states, while the Kansas-Nebraska Act of 1854 effectively gutted the anti-slavery requirements of the Missouri Compromise.
+In its Dred Scott decision of 1857, the Supreme Court ruled against an enslaved person brought into non-slave territory, simultaneously declaring the entire Missouri Compromise to be unconstitutional.
 These and other events exacerbated tensions between North and South that would culminate in the American Civil War (1861–1865).

-Beginning with South Carolina, 11 slave-state governments voted to secede from the United States in 1861, joining to create the Confederate States of America.
+Beginning with South Carolina, 11 slave-state governments voted to secede from the United States in 1860–1861, joining to create the Confederate States of America.
 All other state governments remained loyal to the Union.
 (Note: The Confederate States of America was formed by the following states, each state government of which formally declared its secession from the United States: South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, Texas, Virginia, Arkansas, Tennessee, and North Carolina.)
 War broke out in April 1861 after the Confederacy bombarded Fort Sumter.
 Following the Emancipation Proclamation on January 1, 1863, many freed slaves joined the Union army.
 The war began to turn in the Union's favor following the 1863 Siege of Vicksburg and Battle of Gettysburg, and the Confederates surrendered in 1865 after the Union's victory in the Battle of Appomattox Court House.